Joseph Henry Ball

 Joseph Henry Ball (1861–1931) was a British architect.
-Among his commissions was Undershaw in Hindhead, Surrey, built for the family of the writer Arthur Conan Doyle.
+Among his commissions was Undershaw in Hindhead, Surrey, which was built for the family of the writer Arthur Conan Doyle.

 Early life

 Joseph Henry Ball was born in Alderley Edge, Cheshire, in 1861.

 Career

 Ball trained as an architect under Alfred Waterhouse.
-Among his commissions was St Agatha's Church (1895) in Landport, Portsmouth, a grade II listed building.
+Among his commissions was St Agatha's Church (1895) in Landport, Portsmouth, a Grade II listed building.

-He also designed Undershaw in Hindhead, Surrey, also grade II listed, for the family of the writer Arthur Conan Doyle.
+He also designed Undershaw in Hindhead, Surrey, also Grade II listed, for the family of the writer Arthur Conan Doyle.